Content Strategies Behind Successful Blogs

 Chasing Trends Instead of Evergreen Value

 Writing about the latest social media drama or a passing fad might earn you a brief spike in traffic, but it provides zero long-term value.
 Once the trend passes, the traffic drops to zero, and the article becomes dead weight on your site.
-Sustainable blogs focus heavily on evergreen topics that will remain relevant for years, ensuring that the effort expended today continues to pay dividends in the future.
+Sustainable blogs focus heavily on evergreen topics that will remain relevant for years, ensuring that effort expended today continues to pay dividends in the future.

 Inconsistent Posting